JuliaDataScience/JuliaDataScience/contents/julia_101.md

 ```

 The next question then becomes: "What else can I do with integers?"
-There is a nice handy function `methodswith()` that spits out every function available, along with its signature, for a certain type.
+There is a nice handy function `methodswit` that spits out every function available, along with its signature, for a certain type.
 Here I will restrict the output to the first 5 rows:

 ```{=comment}